MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 • Unsatisfactory cosmetic result

-• Septal perforation — rare
+• Septal perforation (uncommon)

 • Need for revision surgery

-Will rhinoplasty results look natural?
+Will rhinoplasty results look natural to my face?

 Can rhinoplasty improve breathing as well as appearance?